 I’m a huge fan of cloth wallpaper.
 Not a thick-weave grasscloth, but a smoother and silkier cloth option.
 Choose a cloth in a black, charcoal or soft grey/beige and it can do wonders in making the room feel sophisticated.
 It’ll instantly elevate any zone.

-Consider a (non-daggy) Feature Wall
+2. You Need a Painted Feature Wall

 If you’re hellbent on avoiding wallpaper, we can still be friends.
 But I do want you to consider a feature wall in your space.
 This is another must-do in making a house feel like a home.